AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 ## Terrain data acquisition
 Acquire a digital elevation model for the area of interest.
 This might be acquired from the USGS Earth Explorer[^8] platform.
 Find the mission SRTM[^9] dataset, and find the most recent capture of the area of interest.
 Another characteristic to consider is resolution; a recommended one is 1 arc-second or 30m.
 Other sources of information might be the Copernicus Open Access Hub[^10].

 The DEM will be the main source of information to derive morphological and hydrological analysis.
 As the DEM provided by any platform would cover a bigger size area than the area of interest, it is required to clip it to a more practical size [(Figure 4)][4] in order to make processing faster.
-Use the ‘Clip raster by extend’ algorithm from the GDAL[^11] modules; find this and any other algorithm on the Processing Toolbox.
+Use the `Clip raster by extend` algorithm from the GDAL[^11] modules; find this and any other algorithm on the Processing Toolbox.

 <img src="/figs/fig04.jpg" alt="DEM covering the area of Bhopal (Madhya Pradesh, India)" width="75%"/>